-MII Launch Affords a Central Unifier for Greener Materials Development, Sourcin
+MII Launch Affords a Central Unifier for Greener Materials Development, Sourcing

 SUSTAINABILITY

-MII Launch Affords a Central Unifier for Greener Materials Development, Sourcin
+MII Launch Affords a Central Unifier for Greener Materials Development, Sourcing

 Transitioning into a mainstream rather than a specialty segment, ecologically sound approaches to apparel manufacturing can be found in brands that claim full sustainability and others that launch capsule collections based in greener practices.
 With each of these important steps toward manufacturing clothing that leads toward a healthier planet, advancements in producing materials that contribute to a sustainable supply chain are crucial.